Image Optimizer

 ℹ️ Metadata

-View and remove EXIF data from your images.
-Protect your privacy by stripping location, camera, and software information.
+View and remove EXIF data.
+Strip location, camera, and software info before sharing.

 What is Metadata?

-EXIF metadata is hidden information embedded in image files by cameras and phones, including:
+EXIF is hidden data embedded by cameras and phones:

-• Camera Settings - Aperture, shutter speed, ISO, focal length
+- Camera Settings - Aperture, shutter, ISO, focal length

-• Date & Time - When the photo was captured
+- Date & Time - When it was captured

 Features:

-• View Metadata - See all EXIF data in a readable table
+- View Metadata - Readable table of all EXIF data

-• Export to CSV - Download metadata for record-keeping
+- Export to CSV - Download for record-keeping

-• Batch Removal - Remove metadata from all images at once
+- Batch Removal - Clean all images at once

 How to Use:

-🔒 Privacy Note: Always remove metadata before sharing photos online to protect your location and personal information.
+🔒 Privacy Note: Always strip metadata before sharing photos online.

 Operation Chaining